 If you can get tickets to a launch event at Kennedy Space Center, it’s sure to be amazing.
 Sometimes they specially sell tickets to launches, like for Artemis I, and have different tiers of tickets to purchase.

-The tiers vary based on the viewing location (the closer it is to the launch pad, the more expensive the tickets are) and include things like commentary on what’s happening during the launch prep and liftoff.
+The tiers vary based on the viewing location (the closer it is to the launch pad, the more expensive the tickets are) and includes things like a commentary on what’s happening during the launch prep and liftoff.

-Other times, you might get lucky with a daytime launch that you can see from within the complex, which is already included in your Kennedy Space Center tickets.
+You might also get lucky with a daytime launch that you can see from within the complex, which is already included in Kennedy Space Center tickets.

-While seeing a launch from Kennedy Space Center will get you closest to the launch site, if many people are expected to drive there to see the same launch, you’ll want to consider traffic into/out of the island.
+While seeing a launch from Kennedy Space Center will get you closest to the launch site, if many people are expected to drive there to see the same launch, you’ll want to consider traffic into/out of the island depending on your schedule.

-If you don’t want to deal with traffic, then we recommend one of the other three launch viewing areas we’ve recommended above.
+If you don’t want to deal with traffic, we recommend one of the other three launch viewing areas, listed above.

 Unique Waterfront and Ocean Things to Do Near Cape Canaveral

 ➜ 6.
 Watch the Cruise Ships Sail Away as you Dine at Port Canaveral Restaurants